isomerpages/mlaw-insight/articles/legal-developments/2020-11-24-students-spread-word-on-covid19.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2IdL1OY1loE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <b><i>“These ground-up initiatives by the students are a timely and valuable service to the community.
-They complement our existing communications and outreach plans on the COVID-19 (Temporary Measures) Act,” said Mr Colin Chow, Director (Civil & Legislative Policy) at MinLaw.
+They complement our existing communications and outreach plans on the COVID-19 (Temporary Measures) Act,” said Mr Colin Chow, Director (Civil & Legislative Policy) at MinLaw.</i></b>

-The Act offers temporary legal reliefs to businesses and individuals who have been affected by the COVID-19 pandemic.</i></b>
+<b><i>The Act offers temporary legal reliefs to businesses and individuals who have been affected by the COVID-19 pandemic.</i></b>

 <b><i>Portal for the Community</i></b>